PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/fermenter-profile.md

 ![Ramp to target temp Step](../../.gitbook/assets/cbpi4-fermenterprofile-cooldown.png)

 Now you need to add a step and define the temperature for the first fermentation step which can be the same as the first step step.
 Just click again on the '+' symbol to add an empty step and select FermenterStep as Logic.
 In this step you will need to define a timer in days, hours and minutes and select your temperature sensor.
-Also here I recommend to use the automode setting.
+Also here I recommend to use the auto mode setting.
 The timer will start counting, once the target temperature is reached.

 {% hint Style="info" %}
 The three parameters for days, hours and minutes will add up.
-You can leave also some fileds empty and it will be counted as 0.
+You can leave also some fields empty and it will be counted as 0.
 {% endhint %}

 ![First fermentation step](../../.gitbook/assets/cbpi4-fermenterprofile-mainfermentation.png)

 In this example we add another step at a higher temperature.
 The procedure to add another step is the same as before.
 Define name, temperature, time and select your sensor.
-Set Automode to 'yes'
+Set Auto mode to 'yes'

 ![Second fermentation Step](../../.gitbook/assets/cbpi4-fermenterprofile-mainfermentation2.png)